alisaraa/alisaraa.github.io/_posts/2018-12-08-eli5-cross-products.md

 So now, we have your two outfits!
 But of course, you can only wear one.
 Which one do you pick?
 <figure >
 		<img src="https://github.com/alisaraa/alisaraa.github.io/blob/master/images/winnie_shoes.jpg?raw=true" alt="Winnie and her Shoes"  height="300">
-Winnie and her shoes <br>Source https://www.momentsphotographyvt.com
+<br>Winnie and her shoes <br>Source https://www.momentsphotographyvt.com
 	</figure>